 Female Incontinence Treatments in San Francisco

-Over 25 Years at Helping Women Who Suffer from Urinary & Fecal Incontinence
+Over 25 Years at Helping Women Who Experience Urinary & Fecal Incontinence

 The Secca procedure is for fecal incontinence.
 It involves the delivery of radiofrequency energy to the muscle of the anal canal.
 Through the body’s natural response to collagen denaturization, the tissue contracts and muscle tone is improved.
 This is a minimally invasive procedure which takes no more than 30 minutes.
 Up to 84% of patients experienced a positive response to treatment with fewer side effects than with surgery.
 Clinical studies have shown durable improvement of symptoms over 5-years as well as significant improvement in quality-of-life scores.